astroidnu/MemberAppAndroid/README.md

 Incoming todo list :
  1. Implement API to add new member
- 2. Create Singleton for Network
+ 2. Create Singleton for API for each activity
  3. Create Mock Response API using Mockito
+ 4. Create Recycleview using diffutil